-We are under strict directions from NSW Police and the RMS to ensure the total time set for each event is adhered to in order to re-open roads for public use.
-What this means is that we have to implement a series of cut-off points and redirections to ensure that the slowest runners don’t impede on our road re-opening schedule.
+We are under strict directions from NSW Police and the RMS to ensure the total time set for each event is adhered to in order to re-open roads.
+We must implement a series of cut-off points and redirections to ensure that the slowest runners don’t impede on our road re-opening schedule.

 Will this impact me?

-This year we will be continuing the same system of cut-off and redirection points along the course in order to control the event cut-off times.
+There are various cut-off and redirection points along the course.
 If a participant fails to reach the designated point by the time indicated they will be given the option of pulling out or continuing by being redirected on a section of the course.
 Anyone who takes the ‘redirection’ option will have their number marked and will not be regarded as an official finisher.

 Each event is allocated a start window, which is a specific period of time when runners must cross the start line within.
 For the Half Marathon, the Start Window is 20 minutes.
-No one will be permitted to cross the start line after 6.35am (unless for some reason the organisers delay the start).
-Any athlete whose timing chip is activated after the start window and / or doesn’t activate their timing chip at the start line will be disqualified.
+No one will be permitted to cross the start line after 6.35am (unless the race director delays the start).
+Any crosses the start after the start window will be disqualified.

 Tail control & tail pick-up

-Participants must also note that the tail vehicle will be issuing late timing warnings to runners throughout the course to help you manage your pace and meet cut-off times.
+The tail vehicle marshals will issue late timing warnings to runners throughout the course to help you manage your pace and meet cut-off times.
 Any runner who is behind the official cut-off time at the cut-off point(s) may be asked to leave the course or take a redirection.

 |Distance||Race Time Cut-Off||Time of Day|